Arkansas governor signs adoption law banning 're-homing'

 The new statute signed by Asa Hutchinson, a Republican, forbids parents from assigning custody of children they adopt to another household, except close relatives, without court approval.
 The crime would be a felony punishable by a prison sentence and fines.

 The Donaldson Adoption Institute in New York, which tracks such legislation, said Wisconsin and Louisiana have also banned re-homing.
-Florida and Ohio are weighing legislation to restrict or ban the practice, it said.
+Florida and Illinois are weighing legislation to restrict or ban the practice, it said.

 The issue arose in Arkansas when it was revealed that State Representative Justin Harris and his wife had adopted two sisters, aged 3 and 5, in 2013 only to assign them to an employee of the childcare center he owns when the children failed to fit into to their new home.